bk1285/rpi_wordclock/doc/doc_general_considerations.rst

   * Some plugs to connect cables to the Raspberry Pis GPIO-pins
   * A micro-usb cable to connect the Raspberry Pi to the power supply
-  * Optionally: Consider hardware for levelshifting as oulined in https://learn.adafruit.com/neopixels-on-raspberry-pi/wiring and http://youtu.be/V9TwvranJnY?t=23m08s
+  * Optional: Hardware for levelshifting as oulined in https://learn.adafruit.com/neopixels-on-raspberry-pi/wiring and http://youtu.be/V9TwvranJnY?t=23m08s
+  * Optional: A temperature sensor like an AM2302.
+To connect the sensor, an additial 10k resistor is required.

 * You need to setup the software on your own